-Stagecraft Automation and Rigging
+Stagecraft Automation and Rigging Examination of simple and complex

 Examination of simple and complex automation and rigging in staging for entertainment events.
-Prerequisite: PROD 313.

 Sound for Live Bands

 Explore different facets that go into setting up a sound system for live music and how to mix live bands, from a bare stage to a full sound set-up.
 Analyze simple to intermediate live mixing concepts and techniques.
 Discuss, explore, and play with the behaviour of sound.